arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ## Full Intruder Detector Example

 All the necessary files to replicate this application notes can be found below:

 * The complete code can be downloaded [here](assets/Nicla_Portenta_Codes.zip)
 * The enclosure 3D printed models can be downloaded [here](assets/Intruder_Detector_3D_Files.zip).
-* The Edge Impulse project is public [here](https://mltools.arduino.cc/public/204744/latest) so you can clone it and modify it to adapt it to your needs by improving the dataset or model architecture for a custom deployment.
+* The Machine Learning Tools project is public [here](https://mltools.arduino.cc/public/204744/latest) so you can clone it and modify it to adapt it to your needs by improving the dataset or model architecture for a custom deployment.

 ## Conclusion

-In this application note, we have learned how to implement a Machine learning project powered by Edge Impulse and the Arduino Cloud at the edge using a Nicla Voice and a Portenta H7.
+In this application note, we have learned how to implement a Machine Learning Tools project powered by Edge Impulse and the Arduino Cloud at the edge using a Nicla Voice and a Portenta H7.
 This application could be a simple demonstration of how Arduino's environment simplifies the workflow for developing smart solutions to solve real-life situations by integrating "complex" and mighty algorithms with just a few easy-to-follow steps.
 We covered sound recognition, Bluetooth® Low Energy communication, and real-time Cloud monitoring.

 ### Next Steps